Finance - Frequently Asked Questions (FAQs)

 I didn't have any income but am not retired.
 Do I still need to file a tax return?

-If you received a tax return from our Earned Income Tax Office, you must file the return.
+If you received a tax return from our Earned Income Tax Collector, you must file the return.
 In one of the columns on the return, indicate 0- income and write the reason such as housewife, student, unemployed, disability, etc).
 If spouses are filing on the same return and one spouse does not have income, DO NOT just leave the column blank.
 Indicate 0- and the reason in the appropriate column.

 If one business has a profit and the other has a loss, can I enter the net amount?